torvalds/linux/Documentation/arch/m68k/buddha-driver.rst

 fast  accesses)  depend  on the accelerator card used in the
 system:  Sometimes two more clock cycles are inserted by the bus  interface,  making  the  whole access 497ns long.
-This doesn't  affect  the  reliability  of the controller nor the performance  of  the  card,  since  this doesn't happen very often.
+This doesn't  affect  the  reliability  of the controller analr the performance  of  the  card,  since  this doesn't happen very often.